Education in Haiti

 Who runs the schools in Haiti?

 Most schools in Haiti are not run by the government.
-In fact, about 80% of schools are privately managed — by charities, religious organisations, and community groups.
+In fact, about 80% of schools are privately managed — by NGOs, religious organisations, and community groups.

 Only around 1 in 5 schools is public (government-run)

-NGOs and local nonprofits play a huge role, especially in rural areas
+NGOs and local nonprofits play a significant role, especially in rural areas

 Because public schools are limited and often underfunded, many families rely on low-cost private schools — but even these can be unaffordable for those living in poverty.